RAU Sports Scholarships

 Deadline for applications

-Applications and all supporting information must be received by the University by the 31st May 2017.
+Applications closed on 31 May 2018.
 Applications received after this date will not be considered.

 How will I know if my application has been successful?

-All applicants will be informed in writing of the outcome, whether successful or unsuccessful, once a decision has been made and no later than the 31st August 2017.
+All applicants will be informed in writing of the outcome, whether successful or unsuccessful, once a decision has been made and no later than 31 August 2018.

 Criteria for award continuation